soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ![Use auval to validate the audio unit](/img/2023-01-03-multiplatform-audiounit/07-run-macos.png) *Use `auval` to validate the audio unit.*

 Close the host application and head back to Xcode.
 If you try to run the same scheme on an iOS target, you will be greeted by a *"run destination not valid"* error message.
-Let's fix that in the build settings:
+Let us fix that in the build settings:

 ![Navigate to the audio unit build settings](/img/2023-01-03-multiplatform-audiounit/08-build-settings.png) *Select root project and extension target, then __Build Settings__ and verify __All__ is selected.*